Skip to content

 • Perform a thorough clean-up on any traces of existing moths.

-As mentioned earlier, moths do not bite human beings or do anything significantly harmful.
+Moths do not bite human beings or do anything significantly harmful.
 They can only hurt people by causing economic damage.
-Once they gain access to your house, they can destroy your food, clothing and distort the entire environment at large.
+Once they gain access to your house, they can destroy your food, and clothing and distort the entire environment at large.

 The larvae stage of a moth is referred to as caterpillar.
 There exists around 125,000-150,000 different species of caterpillars but very few are responsible for causing adverse reactions to humans.